ScottSedgwick/libNavigation/README.md

 ### TODO

-The Rhumb line calculations are deprecated, in favour of the formulae in LibNav.PlaneSailing.
+The Rhumb line calculations have been removed.
+Use the functions in LibNav.PlaneSailing.
 Horizon range calculations are in LibNav.Horizon.
 Great Circle calculations are in LibNav.GreatCircle.
 LibNav.ParallelSailing contins formulae for travelling only east-west.
 Don't use thes, they are building blocks for PlaneSailing.